 Stone Nobles formed at the University of Rhode Island in January of 2019.
-Its original members include Ross Mags (lead vocals, rhythm guitar), Brody Silver (Now drums, formerly lead guitar, vocals), and Davy Charr (bass).
+Its original members include Ross Reign (lead vocals, rhythm guitar), Brody Silver (Now drums, formerly lead guitar, vocals), and Davy Charr (bass).
 After passing through several temporary percussionists, October 2019 found the talented multi-instrumentalist, Brody Silver, stepping up to man the drums.
 In September of 2020, the Nobles gained lead guitarist and vocalist, Lancer Steele, who had performed with Silver in their previous band, Blynd Rooster.
-Solidified as a four-piece, this current Stone Nobles line-up has made a vow to the gods of rock'n'roll that wherever they may roam, heads will bang and bras will fly.
+Solidified as a four-piece, this current Stone Nobles line-up has made a vow to the gods of rock'n'roll that wherever they may roam, heads will bang and asses will shake.